Scornful Syria hails 'historic American retreat' as Obama hesitates

 Obama's announcement on Saturday that he would seek congressional authorisation for punitive military action against Syria is likely to delay any strike for at least nine days.

+His administration launched a political offensive on Sunday to win over a sceptical Congress, but faced tough questions from lawmakers in both parties.

-But the United Nations said his announcement could be seen as part of an effort to forge a global consensus on responding to the use of chemical arms anywhere.
+The United Nations said Obama's announcement could be seen as part of an effort to forge a global consensus on responding to the use of chemical arms anywhere.

 "The use of chemical weapons will not be accepted under any circumstances," U.N. spokesman Martin Nesirky said.
 "There should be no impunity and any perpetrators of such a horrific crime against humanity must be held accountable."